AnaCascante/2023-10-15_JS2_CA_Ana-Cascante-Jean-Christoffer-Dahl_Repo/README.md

 # JS2-ca

-Project  of a social media platform.
+Project  of a social media platform for Informatic geeks wanting to connect and share experiences and information.

 # Technologies Used